jac307/MediaArtTutorials/MEDIAART3I03/P2-InClassWork-IV.md

 ### 3. Floor Plan (Work-in-Progress)

-Using the **architectural ground plan** provided by the instructor, draft a floor plan that considers:
+Using the **architectural ground plan** provided by the instructor, draft a floor plan that considers the position of all elements and performers within the performance area.

-- performance area
+Consider the fixed positions of:
-- audience position
+- audience
-- projection surface(s)
+- projection surfaces
+- light table
 - speakers
-- performer(s)
-- lighting zones
+- control table (lighting and sound)

 This plan may change later — it is a **planning tool**, not a final diagram.